BlackDice/scent/readme.md

 #### Change notifications

 Entity object exposes couple of methods monitored with [NoMe](https://github.com/BlackDice/nome).
-It's highly discouraged to invoke these methods directly as you would be skipping some of the required checks.
 You can attach to these to get notified about changes.
 Names of methods are self explanatory.

-	Entity.componentAdded
-	Entity.componentRemoved
-	Entity.disposed
+All attached callbacks are invoked in the context of entity instance.

 	Entity.componentAdded.notify (component) ->
-		# context is entity instance
+	Entity.componentRemoved.notify (component) ->
+	Entity.disposed.notify -> entity = this

-#### Timestamp change
+#### Timestamp of change

 As components have `@@changed` property, this is propagated to the entity too.
-It gets updated whenever any component owned by entity is changed.
+It contains the most latest timestamp of the change.
 It is also updated when any component is added or removed from entity.
 Empty entity without component will have timestamp of 0.

 ### Swimming in big entity pool